 Capstone

-The overall aim of the Manuscript Capstone project will be to guide participants in writing one publishable scientific manuscript and develop an outline for a second manuscript.
+The overall aim of the Manuscript Capstone project will be to write one publishable scientific manuscript.
 Throughout the process, participants will receive feedback from Harvard Medical School faculty to improve their manuscripts.
-For the first manuscript, participants will pitch their research ideas in a one-minute elevator pitch, submit an outline, a first and second draft, and a final draft.
-Participants will receive feedback on their outlines and first and second manuscript drafts.
-The final draft will be evaluated for a pass/fail score on their Capstone project.
-To promote continued high-quality scientific productivity, participants will also work on developing an outline for a second manuscript that they can continue after they have graduated from the program.
-Participants will submit their research ideas in the form of an outline for a second manuscript and will receive feedback on their outlines.
+For their manuscripts, participants will submit a brief pitch of their research idea and data source, submit a first and second draft, and a final draft.
+Participants will receive feedback on their outlines and manuscript drafts.
+The final draft will be evaluated for a pass/fail score on their capstone project.
+The scholars also need to complete (and will receive) two peer reviews of manuscripts of fellow scholars.

 Throughout the Capstone project, participants will learn the different ways to communicate their research ideas, write a publishable manuscript, write a response to their reviewers, and select a journal for publication.